kitdouble/R-scales/README.md

 ## scoreScales function

 This function is designed to streamline the scoring of surveys from Qualtrics or elsewhere by allowing for the input of a single scoring key across subscales.
-For example a key (1,1,1,-1,2,2,3,3) can be imputed for subscales that share a common naming prefix and they will be scored separately as three subscale.
-Negative values are reverse scored.
-The function work with up to 10 subscales.
-The Cronbach's alpha for all subscales is printed
+For example a key (1,1,1,-1,2,2,3,3) can be imputed for subscales that share a common naming prefix and they will be scored separately as three subscales.
+Negative values in they key are reverse scored.
+The function will work with up to 10 subscales.
+The Cronbach's alpha for all subscales is printed alongside the total scores for each subscale.

 ### Parameters